albertiaedev/wonderful-tasty-recipes/README.md

-# odin-recipes
+# Wonderful Tasty Recipes

-This project consist of a recipe collection website for practicing the basic HTML skills.
+This project consists of a recipe collection website for practicing the basics of HTML, CSS and JavaScript skills.